Please visit our home site at www.TRILOBOATS.com.

 Payoff is a hull cheaper and easier to build, maintain and keep house.
 The scale of physics to human muscle favors the human.
 Likewise, gear requirements are less, especially if you can handle the anchor and rode without a winch.
 Small is simple.
 Temptation to fill it with gizmos and gew-gaws is self-limiting.

-• Our holds are full --
+• Our holds are full

 Payoff is same as any insurance.
 When you need it you really need it!
 We don't pay rent ashore, nor have to make a voyage to get our hands on our stuff.

-• Our (barge) hull is boxy --
+• Our (barge) hulls are boxy

 Curvy hulls are slipperier, no doubt about it.
 Water slides easier past the hull, with less friction on given overall dimensions.
 While box barges are surprisingly fast and able, when laden and rigged for cruising, they are unlikely to be front runners.

 Payoff is maximum carrying capacity, interior volume and form stabilty (heels less) on a given footprint.
 Curvy hulls have to be larger to achieve the same qualities.
 Also, boxy hulls are astonishingly fast and cheap to build, without requiring much in the way of tools and shelter.
-Use of foam-board insulation is simplified.
+Use of foam-board insulation and other sheet materials is simplified.
 If you're already living on the fringe, box barges are in easier reach.

-• Our rig is Junk --
+• Our rig is Junk

-• We tow a 16ft dory (it's on the banner photo) --
+• We tow a 16ft dory

 Dragging a tender is an effective way to slow a boat down, on any point of sail.
 Maybe a full knot, which is a big chunk of a small boat's allotment.
 Just hold the painter in hand while charging along, and you'll see why.